dotsthewarlock/ddcopp-anycard/PROJECT_CONTEXT.md

 - These values must match until a full single-source-of-truth version implementation is completed.

 ## Visibility
-Repository is private.
+Repository is public.
 Live website is public.

 ## Repository Documentation